Protect and Control frequently asked questions (FAQs)

 • Stale access report.
 Highlights items that haven’t been modified for a specified period of time, helping identify potentially outdated or high-risk content.

 Admins can also export filtered results and report data to CSV.
-Note: Exporting data is currently only available through the All items area.

 Learn more: